AWS Services Overview – Whitepaper – Certification

 AWS Services Overview

-AWS consists of many cloud services that can be use in combinations tailored to meet business or organizational needs.
+AWS consists of many cloud services that can be used in combinations tailored to meet business or organizational needs.
 This section introduces the major AWS services by category.

 NOTE – This post provides a brief overview of AWS services.
-Its is good introduction to start all certifications.
-However, It is more relevant and most important for AWS Cloud Practitioner Certification Exam.
+It is a good introduction to start all certifications.
+However, it is most relevant and important for the AWS Cloud Practitioner Certification Exam.

 Common Features

-• Almost the features can be access control through AWS Identity Access Management – IAM
+• Almost all features can be access-controlled through AWS Identity and Access Management (IAM)

 • Services managed by AWS are all made Scalable and Highly Available, without any changes needed from the user